jason44/California-Sales-Tax/README.md

 3. Make sure all files are in the same directory
 4. run the script

-Note that the schedule A spreadsheet and tax rates spreadsheet provided may not be up to date!
+The provided tax rates excel file and scheduleA workbook may not be up to date, if that is the case, then do the following:
+* Download the tax rates excel file from CDTFA
+* Download a schedule A workbook from CDTFA